MPUSP/snakemake-simple-mapping

 Workflow overview

 This workflow is a best-practice workflow for mapping of reads to reference genomes, minimalistic and simple.
-The workflow is built using snakemake and consists of the following steps:

 1. Download genome reference from NCBI (ncbi tools), or use manual input (fasta, gff format)